Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-2-Summative-Assignment/README.md

 - The application shall display a label with the text "Enter a new item".
 - The application shall provide an input field for the user to enter information for 3 rows.
 - The application shall provide a "Submit" button.
 When clicked, the button shall trigger the action to save the item to a table.
+- The appliation shall have appropriate data input such as dropdowns or text input.

+#### Future Functional Requirements
+- Incluse a day night mode
 - The application shall allow deleting of items.
-- The appliation shall have appropriate data input such as dropdowns or text input.
+- Show and hide add item bar.

+#### Future Accessibility Requirements
+- Font and text resizing
+- Colour changes for specific types of colourblind or

 ### Non-Functional Requirements